Reformation and Renewal

 You might call me a reformed Catholic.
 I grew up in the Catholic Church.
 When I encountered Jesus Christ, the living Son of God, who shed His glory to become a man, walked in obedience to His own purposes, died on the cross for our sins, and rose again from the dead, my life changed.

-I began to see the charismatic movement like the Reformation, like the movement that began with Martin Luther, and the movement that began with John Wesley, and John Calvin, and on, and on, and on.
+I began to see the charismatic movement like the Reformation, like the movement that began with Martin Luther, like the movement that began later with John Wesley, and John Calvin, and on, and on, and on.
 I began to see that God moves in history through His Holy Spirit to emphasize (or re-emphasize) aspects of God, and the Gospel and knowledge of God that have gotten old and stale and have lost their meanings.

-This is not to say that there is no life in the various denominations.
-Old wineskins might still contain wine, though they leak and are susceptible of breaking.
-Broken cisterns might still hold some water.
 God is continually pouring Himself out to the Church, but our vessels that we have constructed on the ground where these movements took place in the past are inadequate to hold much of what God is doing without continual renewal.

 We are like the several disciples on the Mount of Transfiguration with Jesus.
 Jesus was transfigured before them.
 His face shone like the sun, and his clothes became white.
 Moses and Elijah appeared, and a voice boomed out of the bright cloud.
 Can you image a more charismatic revival than that?[1]